Leadership

 🎙 Episode Link: Listen now to the full podcast episode →

-Every once in a while, I have a conversation that stops me in my tracks.
-This episode of Escape Velocity with Traci Schubert Barrett was one of those moments.
+Every once in a while, I have a conversation that leaves me with an expansive new way to look at things.
+This episode of Escape Velocity with Traci Schubert Barrett was one of those conversations.

 Traci was part of the original team that launched HGTV.
-She helped transform a bold, untested concept into a billion-dollar media brand.
-She climbed quickly, led big teams, and built a career that anyone looking in from the outside would consider a dream.
+She helped turn a wild, untested concept into a billion-dollar media brand.
+She climbed fast.
+Led big teams.
+Built something that from the outside looked like a dream.

 But at some point, she realized she was no longer energized by the version of success she had achieved.
 It looked right.
 But it didn’t feel right.

-And instead of pushing through, she paused.
+Traci didn't burn it all down.
+She didn't rage-quit.
+She paused.
 She started asking better questions.
-And then, she did something most people never do.
+And then she did the thing most people talk about but never actually do.
 She changed course.

-Traci didn’t leave success behind.
-She redefined it.
-She earned a master’s degree in professional psychology to better understand how to serve her team.
-She launched a leadership consulting firm, Navigate the Journey, where she coaches executive teams and business owners on how to grow with intention.
+Now she runs Navigate the Journey, a leadership consulting firm where she works with executive teams and business owners on how to grow with intention.
 And she wrote the best-selling book What If There’s More?
 Finding Significance Beyond Success to help others navigate similar shifts and inflection points.

 Her work now focuses on helping leaders close the gap between where they are and where they want to be, without losing sight of what matters most.
 She brings emotional intelligence, strategic insight, and decades of high-level experience into every room she enters.